khanshamshad32/ImageView/README.md

-# ImageView

-React Native library to display image with pinch zoom

 # @khanshamshad32/image-view

-A react native library for android and iOS.
+React Native library to display image with pinch zoom for android and iOS.

 ## Install